Sofya Kovalevskaya: Background and early education

 Sofya Kovalevskaya (née Korvin-Krukovskaya) was born in Moscow, the second of three children.
-Her father, Lieutenant General Vasily Vasilyevich Korvin-Krukovsky, served in the Imperial Russian Army as head of the Moscow Artillery before retiring to Polibino, his family estate in Pskov Oblast in 1858, when Kovalevskaya was eight years old.
-He was a member of the minor Russian nobility, of mixed Belarussian–Polish descent (Polish on his father's side), with possible partial ancestry from the royal Corvin family of Hungary, and served as Marshall of Nobility for Vitebsk province.
+Her sister was the socialist Anne Jaclard and they had a brother called Fedya.
+Kovalevskaya's father, Lieutenant General Vasily Vasilyevich Korvin-Krukovsky, served in the Imperial Russian Army as head of the Moscow Artillery before retiring to Polibino, his family estate in Pskov Oblast in 1858, when Kovalevskaya was eight years old.
+He was a member of the minor Russian nobility, of mixed Belarusian–Polish descent (Polish on his father's side), with possible partial ancestry from the royal Corvin family of Hungary, and served as Marshall of Nobility for Vitebsk province.
 (There may also have been some Romani ancestry on the father's side.)